makersacademy/rps-challenge/README.md

 5. Type 'rackup' in order to start the server.
 The output will tell you which port to use for the next step.

-6. In your browser, type 'localhost: ' followed by whatever port the server has selected.
+6. In your browser, type 'localhost: ' followed by whatever port number the server has specified.

 7. Play!